HaoWang95/code-tool/README.md

 # Getting Started

+First, configure the aws access key and aws access token in `.env.local`

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev